RobLoach/raylib-physfs/README.md

 # raylib-physfs

 Integrate the virtual file system [PhysicsFS](https://icculus.org/physfs/) with [raylib](https://www.raylib.com/), allowing to load images, audio, and fonts from data archives.
+In order to reduce the dependency tree, this uses [miniphysfs](https://github.com/edubart/miniphysfs).

 ## Features